-Basic and diluted earnings per share was \$1.33 for 2023, compared to \$0.93 in 2022.
-Adjusted Earnings Per Share was \$1.38 and \$0.86 for 2023 and 2022, respectively.
-In addition to the impacts of changes in Net Income and Adjusted Earnings discussed above, the basic weighted average shares outstanding for 2023 was higher by 72,607 due to common shares issued in connection with the Trinity acquisition in February 2023.
+Basic and diluted earnings per share was \$1.84 for 2024, compared to \$1.33 in 2023.
+Adjusted Earnings Per Share6 was \$2.04 and \$1.44 for 2024 and 2023, respectively.
+In addition to the impacts of changes in Net Income and Adjusted Earnings discussed above, the basic weighted average shares outstanding for 2024 was higher by 741,496 due to common shares issued in connection with the Jacob Bros acquisition on August 1, 2024, with additional increases due to the NorCan acquisition on January 18, 2024, as well as the Trinity acquisition in February 2023.

-Adjusted EBITDA for the year ended December 31, 2023 was \$138.7 million compared to \$101.2 million recorded in 2022.
-The \$37.6 million year-over year increase was consistent with the increases in gross profit and income from equity accounted investments discussed above, partially offset by growth-related increases in general and administrative expenses, including compensation costs, and the inclusion of expenses of Trinity which was acquired during the first quarter of 2023.
-Adjusted EBITDA margin for 2023 was 5.0%, compared to 4.3% in 2022, with 2023 margins being lower for the first quarter of the year, then higher than 2022 amounts in the remainder of the year.
-Adjusted EBITDA and Adjusted EBITDA Margin in the prior year benefited from a large, mostly selfperformed, industrial work program that concluded in 2022.
+Adjusted EBITDA7 for the year ended December 31, 2024 was \$212.8 million compared to \$138.7 million recorded in 2023.
+The \$74.0 million year-over year increase was consistent with the increases in gross profit discussed above, partially offset by growth-related increases in general and administrative expenses, including compensation costs, lower income from equity accounted investments, and the impact of \$5.8 million higher share based compensation resulting from significant increases in share price and total shareholder return in the current year.
+Adjusted EBITDA margin for the year was 6.3% compared to 5.0% in 2023, representing a 130 basis point improvement.
+Higher share based compensation costs, noted above, reduced the 2024 Adjusted EBITDA margin by 0.2%.